 The Extended Team Model is a collaboration based on mutual trust, shared values and transparency.
 It’s working towards a common goal while establishing emotional connections and remaining flexible.

-It’s a great solution when your IT team lacks experience or skills and you don’t want to go through the recruitment process or couldn’t find suitable engineers.
+It’s a great solution when your IT team lacks experience or skills and you don’t want to go through the recruitment process or can’t find suitable engineers.